taimos/dvalin/README.md

 By default all beans annotated with `@JaxRsComponent` will be registered as provider or endpoint respectively.
 Additionally several extra features are implemented.

-You can subclass the `AbstractAPI` class to get easier access to some of the features.
+You can inject the `DvalinRSContext` to get easier access to some of the features.

 ### Monitoring